someparty/someparty/source/articles/2019-07-07-moody-stables.html.markdown

 [Watch: Hélène Barbier - "The Good Thing" @ YouTube](https://youtu.be/9rwMIpQYS0U "#")

-[Cam Fraser](http://camfraser.bandcamp.com) shows up in this newsletter quite a bit, being both the bassist for Toronto art-punks [Luge](https://hugeluge.bandcamp.com) and the guitarist/vocalist for the low-fi alt-country act [Hobby](https://hobbytoronto.bandcamp.com/).
+[Cam Fraser](http://camfraser.bandcamp.com) shows up in this newsletter quite a bit, being both the bassist for Toronto art-punks [Luge](https://hugeluge.bandcamp.com) and the guitarist/vocalist for the lo-fi alt-country act [Hobby](https://hobbytoronto.bandcamp.com/).
 He recently recorded and released a new solo set, a six-song collection titled *Sew*.
 You can find it at Bandcamp now.

 This is the second recent EP from Fraser, with the singer-songwriter's contemplative *All The World's A Dream* surfacing back in January of this year.